-The proposed site location is under the ownership of the Grootfontein Municipality, and the land use (leasehold) agreement to occupy the land for the purpose of constructing the tower has been applied for by the Proponent at the Grootfontein Municipal Council.
-The locality details of the site are in Error!
-Reference source not found. below.
+The proposed site (location) are under the ownership of the Windhoek Municipality and land use (leasehold) agreement to occupy the land for the purpose of constructing tower has been granted to PowerCom by the Municipal Council.
+The approval to set up the tower was granted to PowerCom as per the letter dated 26 October 2021.
+The approval letter also indicated that the site's land will be leased to PowerCom by the Council for a period of five (5) years.
+The locality details of the site in Table 1 below.